Back to Blog

 The Problem with Most Transcription Tools

-• Descript — Works great for short videos, but starts lagging and crashing on videos over 2 hours
+• Descript — Works great for short videos; starts lagging and crashing on videos over 2 hours

-• VEED — Has a 5-hour monthly processing cap, which you can burn through in a single session
+• VEED — 5-hour monthly processing cap, burnable in a single session

-• Zubtitle — Hard 30-minute length limit, even on their most expensive plan
+• Zubtitle — Hard 30-minute length limit, even on top-tier plans

-• Manual SRT + FFmpeg — Technically works, but requires hours of manual work and technical knowledge
+• Manual SRT + FFmpeg — Works, but requires hours of manual work and CLI comfort

 How Picute Handles Unlimited Length

-1. No length limits — Upload a 30-second clip or a 3-hour podcast.
-The system handles both equally well.
+1. No length limits — 30-second clip or 3-hour podcast, same pipeline

-2. High accuracy — Multiple AI engines working together, automatically selecting the best one for your language and audio quality.
+2. High accuracy — Multiple AI engines, model selected per language and audio profile

-3. One-click burn-in — Subtitles are baked directly into your video file.
-No separate encoding step.
+3. One-click burn-in — Subtitles baked into the video file, no separate encoding

-4. 85+ languages — Transcribe, translate, and subtitle in over 85 languages.
+4. 85+ languages — Transcribe, translate, and subtitle across the language matrix

 1. Go to picute.net